Hiccup246/jameswatt/README.md

 - Clean up tab selection javascript
 - Clean up and carefully check tailwind css classes
 - Think about possible alternative component splits
+- Refactor click logic
+  - When you click on a side menu item you know where the slider highlight should be
+  - When you click on a side menu item you know which  index is activated thus you know which panel should be displayed

 ### Bookshelf Section
 - Refactor react code